 \subsubsection{Global complexity}

-By global complexity we mean what is the total number of rays used along the whole path apart of those at the end-points.
-In our paths this is essentially the same as the local complexity.
-In paths between Delzant polygons it is still manageable.
-In fact, with this definition the path from any Delzant polytope to the quadrilateral that it refines is zero, so only the path between two quadrilaterals needs to be considered.
+By \emph{global complexity of a path} we mean the total number of rays used along the whole path apart of those at the end-points.
+The global complexity of the Minkowski path from any Delzant polygon to the quadrilateral that it refines is zero, so only the path between two quadrilaterals needs to be considered.

-Let $P$ and $Q$ be the two Delzant quadrilaterals we want to join and consider their normal fan $P+Q$.
+Let $P$ and $Q$ be the two Delzant quadrilaterals that we want to join by a path, and consider their normal fan $P+Q$.
 In dimension two there is a unique minimal way to desingularize $\NN(P+Q)$, namely introducing the rays that belong to the \emph{Hilbert basis} of each cone.
 The size of the Hilbert basis of a two-dimensional rational cone is bounded by its determinant, so we can get a path from $P$ to $Q$ with global complexity bounded by the sum of the determinants of the cones of $P+Q$.
-This can be arbitrarily large if $P$ and $Q$ are very ``skew'' with respect to one another, but we can consider this skewness the natural parameter if we want to measure the ``global distance'' between $\NN(P)$ and $\NN(Q)$.
+This can be arbitrarily large if $P$ and $Q$ are very ``skew'' with respect to one another, but we can consider this skewness to be the natural parameter if we want to measure the ``global distance'' between $\NN(P)$ and $\NN(Q)$.